Migdalo/writeups/2016-3ds-ctf/quacker_oatmeal/README.md

 We are sure that's a flag hidden.
 PS: This file has been extracted from a very weird USB flash drive.

 We were given a binary file.
-Strings and file commands failed to provide any information at all.
+'Strings' and 'file' commands failed to provide any information at all.
 Viewing the binary in hex editor didn't help either.
-The name of this challenge seemed weird, so I assumed that it's a hint and continued by making a web search with search termis 'QUACKer usb'.
+The name of this challenge seemed weird, so I assumed that it's a hint and continued by making a web search with search terms 'QUACKer usb'.
 This lead me to [USB Rubber Ducky](http://usbrubberducky.com/).

 To find out whether the file really was from Ducky, I tried to decode it with an online decoder ([Duckytoolkit Decoder](https://ducktoolkit.com/decoder/)).
 Decoding the binary worked and revealed a text file.
 Along with some other strings, the text file included the following command.